pojome/activity-log/readme.txt

 * Czech (cs_CZ) - Martin Kokeš
 * Finnish (fi) - Nazq

 The plugin does not require any kind of setup.
-It works out of the box (and that’s why we love it too).
+It works out of the box (and that’s another reason people love it).

 We’re planning to add a lot more features in the upcoming releases.
 If you think we’re missing something big time, please post your suggestions in the plugin’s forum.

-<strong>Contributions:</strong><br />
+<h4>Contributions:</h4>
 Would you like to like to contribute to Activity Log?
 You are more than welcome to submit your pull requests on the [GitHub repo](https://github.com/KingYes/wordpress-aryo-activity-log).
-Also, if you have any notes about the code, please open a ticket on ths issue tracker.
+Also, if you have any notes about the code, please open a ticket on the issue tracker.

 == Installation ==